cobobc/milestone_3_cooking_app/README.md

         *   When an admin user has edited a recipe category (top of Recipes page) - **Recipe Type Successfully Updated**
         *   When an admin user has deleted a recipe category (top of Recipes page) - **Recipe Type Successfully Deleted**
     *   If a user refreshes the page on which a flash message is displayed, the flash message with disappear.

+*   Error 404 and Error 500 pages

+    *   These pages were created to inform the user the a certain page doesn't exist or that something went wrong.
+The page provides a link so the user can navigate back to the homepage seemlessly.

 ### Features Left to Implement